 Table of Contents

-Kansas truck accidents represent some of the most devastating motor vehicle incidents on our roadways.
+Kansas truck accidents represent some of the most devastating motor vehicle incidents on American roadways.
 The state's major trucking corridors—particularly Interstate 70 stretching east-west across the state, Interstate 35 running north-south, and the Kansas Turnpike system—see heavy commercial traffic daily.
 These highways carry loaded semi-trucks hauling wheat, grain, livestock, and manufactured goods across the Great Plains, often at speeds that amplify the catastrophic force of any collision.
+Nationwide, large truck crashes killed 5,936 people in 2023 alone, according to the National Highway Traffic Safety Administration.
+Driver fatigue and hours-of-service violations contribute significantly to these tragedies, appearing in approximately 18 percent of fatal truck accidents.
+Commercial trucking companies are required to carry a minimum of $750,000 in liability insurance under Federal Motor Carrier Safety Administration regulations.
+Under Colorado Revised Statutes § 42-4-1903, victims injured in multi-state trucking incidents may pursue claims across jurisdictions, making understanding these regulations essential for accident victims seeking compensation.

 A fully loaded 18-wheeler can weigh up to 80,000 pounds—compared to a typical passenger vehicle at 3,500 pounds.
 When such a massive vehicle collides with a car, the physics are overwhelmingly in favor of the truck.
+According to the National Highway Traffic Safety Administration, large truck crashes killed 5,936 people nationwide in 2023, underscoring the catastrophic nature of these collisions.
 Occupants in smaller vehicles suffer traumatic brain injuries, spinal cord damage, crushing injuries, and fatalities at alarming rates.
+Investigations frequently reveal that hours-of-service violations contributed to approximately 18 percent of fatal truck crashes.
 Yet despite the severity of these accidents, Kansas insurance companies and trucking companies aggressively defend claims and often pay far less than cases deserve.
+Federal regulations require commercial trucks to carry minimum liability insurance of $750,000, yet recovery often falls short of actual damages.
+Under Colorado law, C.R.S. § 13-21-111 allows for comparative negligence claims, which can significantly impact compensation in truck accident cases involving multiple liable parties.

 Average Truck Accident Settlement Amounts by Injury Severity